Mortgage Calculator

 What is loan-to-value (LTV) ratio?

-LTV is your loan amount divided by the home's value.
-A 20% down payment gives an 80% LTV.
-LTV affects PMI requirements, interest rates, and refinance eligibility.
+LTV is your loan amount divided by the home's appraised value.
+A 20% down payment on a $400,000 home results in an 80% LTV ($320,000 loan ÷ $400,000 home).
+LTV above 80% triggers PMI, affects the interest rates lenders offer, and determines refinance eligibility — most conventional refi programs require LTV ≤ 80%.